meraki/dashboard-api-python/notebooks/notebooksReadme.md

     print(os.getenv('MERAKI_DASHBOARD_API_KEY'))
     ```

 9. Run the cell.
 You should see your API key printed in the output.
+If you do, that means your environment is configured!

 ### Using VS Code on Windows